ryogrid/nostrp2p/README.md

   - No Like feature
   - No data replication

-# Trial of current implemented features with Nostr Client (not NostrP2P client) using protcol bridge server
+# Trial of Current Implemented Features with Nostr Client (Not NostrP2P Client) Using a Protcol Bridge Server
 - Please read [this](https://gist.github.com/ryogrid/5080ff36b6786902d40bb4b91de0766e#file-nostrp2p_demo_v3_procedure-md)